Marcell Ozuna Player Props: Braves vs. Phillies

 Marcell Ozuna At The Plate

-- He has hit a long ball in 21.4% of his games this season, and 5.9% of his trips to the plate.
+- Looking at the 57 games he has played this season, he's hit a long ball in 12 of them (21.1%), and in 5.8% of his trips to the plate.

-- Ozuna has had at least one RBI in 33.9% of his games this year (19 of 56), with more than one RBI seven times (12.5%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 33.3% of his games this year, Ozuna has tallied at least one RBI.
+In seven of those games (12.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- In 42.9% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (7.1%).
+- He has scored in 42.1% of his games this year, with more than one run scored in 7.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.